 The Difference Between Normal Treatment and Dual Diagnosis Addiction Treatment

 Anytime there is more than one mental illness present, treatment must be more intensive and broadly designed to tend to multiple issues and types of problems.
 Not all addiction treatment providers are capable of treating co-occurring conditions.
-According to one assessment, only about 18% of addiction treatment centers and 9% of mental health treatment programs meet the predetermined criteria to be capable of dual diagnosis services.

 Some of the primary differences between dual diagnosis and regular treatment include: